P2PHackClub/website/sprig.md

 Each Hack Club meeting is going to be directed by you!
 After you heard us drone on with the slide presentation for hopefully not too long, the rest of the time is up to you to hack and create cool stuff!

-### Each meeting this year will usually go like this:
+### Each meeting this year will usually go like this

 1. **5-10 minutes:** Group time where coleads present slides introducing the day's workshop.
 2. **2 minutes:** Members fill out attendance form
-    * **Why do we keep track of attendance?** Although this club is very flexible (you can come for 1 meeting or all of the meetings!), we are very data driven, so it's really helpful for us to see which meetings are well-attended.
+   - **Why do we keep track of attendance?** Although this club is very flexible (you can come for 1 meeting or all of the meetings!), we are very data driven, so it's really helpful for us to see which meetings are well-attended.
 3. **Rest of time:** Member-directed hacking!
-    * Each meeting will include a **workshop**, for this meeting we are running Sprig (more on that below!).
+   - Each meeting will include a **workshop**, for this meeting we are running Sprig (more on that below!).
 These workshops are designed to take 15 minutes to complete a _shippable_ product.
 Shippable means that you are able to demo your project to other people, and you can be proud of what you built!
 Each workshop will then have extensions after 15 minutes, which can turn a normal project into something unique and amazing by the end of the meeting!
-    * **Each workshop is OPTIONAL!** If you are already hacking on a computer-science related project (maybe you're building your own website, app, videogame, toaster, robot, invention) then feel free to ignore the workshop and go for what you want to do!
+   - **Each workshop is OPTIONAL!** If you are already hacking on a computer-science related project (maybe you're building your own website, app, videogame, toaster, robot, invention) then feel free to ignore the workshop and go for what you want to do!

 ### So... what's the workshop for today?

-# SPRIGGGGG!
+# SPRIGGGGG

 # Uh..
-I mean Sprig!
+I mean Sprig

 [Sprig is a game console that you can develop for made by hack clubbers, for hack clubbers.](https://sprig.hackclub.com/)